VeronicaM/coding-challenges/README.md

 Test data can be found in the testData/index.js folder for each exercise category subfolder

+## Run tests for all exercises solutions

+- run `npm run test` in the root of the repo

 ## How to contribute

 - If you'd like to make suggestions or ask questions around some of the solutions, please feel free to **open an Issue**.
 I'll reply to all of them.